Medical Student Guide

 Due to the limited duration of any rotation, attendance is mandatory.
 Should an emergency arise, it is a departmental decision whether or not it is excused.
 Excess absence during interview season will not be excused.
 Absences will be reflected in the student's grade.

 Academic Programs Available

 Each week, many departments offer numerous lectures and courses that students may attend.
 Schedules are available in each department and on the MetroHealth intranet.
 As long as the lecture does not interfere with student duties, students are welcome to attend any program of interest.

 It is expected that medical students will complete the elective that they have scheduled.
 We realize that things may happen and students may need to cancel their elective, but please let us know at least six (6) weeks in advance, in writing, either via e-mail or postal mail, stating that the elective will not be completed.
 Application fees are non-refundable.

-We will begin to accept applications for the upcoming academic year on April 13.
+We will begin to accept applications for the upcoming academic year on July 20 (date changed due to COVID-19).
 Please note that our elective rotations are open first to our affiliated Case Western Reserve University Medical School students.
-Visiting student applications will be considered after April 13, on a first-come, first-served basis.
+Visiting student applications will be considered after July 20, on a first-come, first-served basis.